danbroooks/topdown.js/README.md

 ## Roadmap

-### v0.1.0 - First stable release

- - Create functioning game in demo repo

- - Finish documentation with 'Getting Started' guide

-### v0.0.9
+### v0.0.7

- - Add Audio object/module

- - Add in collision module
+ - Tidy current api and write documentation for it

+ - Implement graphic objects Image, Polygon & Circle

- - Write docs and add demo branch in `topdown-demos` for Audio & Collision
+ - Write docs and add demo branch in `topdown-demos` for new graphics objects

 ### v0.0.8